Leasehold and/or freehold properties

 The town has a variety of shops, pharmacies, and three supermarkets.
 There is a leisure complex with swimming pool, a bowls club, cricket and football teams, along with many restaurants, hotels and B&B’s.

 Lewes is the county town of East Sussex.
 Lewes Farmers' Market, one of the first in the UK takes place on the first Saturday of every month, with local food producers coming to sell their wares under covered market stalls.
-There is also a weekly food market in the Lewes Market Tower.

 The A27 trunk road taking traffic along the south coast between Eastbourne and Southampton passes to the south of the town.
 The A26 from Maidstone to Newhaven; and the A275 (the London road) both come in from the north.
 Lewes railway station operates services to Brighton, Eastbourne, Hastings and Seaford.